 20) Forest Park Miniature Railroad

-The forest park miniature railroad offers a 40-minute ride on a miniature train into the most scenic places of Fort Worth.
-Such places include the duck pond and clear fork of Trinity park and small parts of the Fort Worth zoo.
+The Forest Park miniature railroad offers a 40-minute ride on a miniature train into the most scenic places of Fort Worth.
+Such places include the duck pond, the clear fork of Trinity Park, and small parts of the Fort Worth Zoo.
 The ride also covers the forest depot and crosses six bridges.

-Fort Worth is the pride of texas and is one of the key reasons why texas is called the lone star state.
-Being the center for cattle trade during the 17th century, the city is the reason that texas has a cowboy image.
-Setting aside its wild west image, there are many fun things to do in fort worth, including visiting Fort Worth’s cultural district, museums that display American and contemporary western art, interactive exhibit galleries, and authentic artifacts.
-There are also local sporting events, trinity trails, and downtown fort worth which consists of shopping districts and myriad dining options.
+Fort Worth is the pride of Texas and is one of the key reasons Texas is called the Lone Star State.
+Being the center for cattle trade during the 17th century, the city is why Texas has a cowboy image.
+Setting aside its wild west image, there are many fun things to do in Fort Worth, including visiting Fort Worth’s cultural district, museums that display American and contemporary Western art, interactive exhibit galleries, and authentic artifacts.
+There are also local sporting events, Trinity trails, and downtown Fort Worth, which consists of shopping districts and myriad dining options.